casper-network/docs-archive/dapp-dev-guide/tutorials/kv-storage-tutorial.rst

 **Invoke an Entry Point & Set a value**

-Once the contract is deployed, we can create another deploy, which calls one of the entry points within the contract.
-To call an entry point, you must first know the entry point's name or the session hash, which we retrieved from the previous step.
+Once the contract is deployed, you can create another deploy, which calls one of the entry points within the contract.
+You must know the entry point's name or the session hash retrieved in the previous step to call an entry point.
+The command below shows you how to do this.
+The *session-path* is relative to your system.
+Specify the path on your machine and then run the command.

 The kv-client has four distinct commands to set key-values for u64, String, U512, and AccountHash.
+In this example, we will use a String.

 .. code-block:: bash